CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; (ii)  Attestation by an Executive Developer that the conditions of this section are satisfied; and

-&ensp; &ensp; &ensp; &ensp; (iii)  The website where disclosure required under paragraph (b) may be accessed.
+&ensp; &ensp; &ensp; &ensp; (iii)  The website where disclosure required under paragraph '(b)' of this section may be accessed.

 &ensp; &ensp; &ensp; &ensp; (iv)  An email address at which the Initial Development Team can be contacted.

 &ensp; &ensp; (2)  A notice of reliance must be filed with the Commission in electronic format through the Commission’s Electronic Data Gathering, Analysis, and Retrieval System (EDGAR) in accordance with EDGAR rules set forth in Regulation S-T.

-**(d)  Limitation.**  The exemption provided in paragraph (a) of this section does not apply to the provisions of Section 12(a)(2) or Section 17 of the Securities Act of 1933.
+**(d)  Limitation.**  The exemption provided in paragraph '(a)' of this section does not apply to the provisions of Section 12(a)(2) or Section 17 of the Securities Act of 1933.

-**(e)  Definition of Qualified Purchaser.**  For purposes of Section 18(b)(3) of the Securities Act of 1933, a “qualified purchaser” includes any person to whom autonomous cryptotokens are offered or distributed in a qualifying distribution in reliance on paragraph (a) of this section.
+**(e)  Definition of Qualified Purchaser.**  For purposes of Section 18(b)(3) of the Securities Act of 1933, a “qualified purchaser” includes any person to whom autonomous cryptotokens are offered or distributed in a qualifying distribution in reliance on paragraph '(a)' of this section.

 **(f)  Disqualifications.**  No exemption under this section is available for the autonomous cryptotokens of any Initial Development Team if it or its Executive Developers would be subject to disqualification under Rule 506(d).